z1skgr/Solitaire.py/README.md

 ## How to run
 ### Linux
-1. Open the terminal and go to the home directory
+1. Open the terminal and go to home directory
 `cd ~`
 2. Navigate the directory of the project
 3. Run `Solitaire.py`